 Let me preface this whole thing by stating flatly: fear aggression is THE single worst behavior problem to deal with in a dog.
 It is also THE single hardest behavior problem to "correct".
 "Get thee to an expert" should be the response to almost all queries concerning fear aggression.
 That said, there is something to be learned in a generalized discussion concerning fear aggression.

 Fear aggression is not a simple behavior that can be easily diagnosed and treated.
-It is an entire spectrum of behaviors, ranging from a simple snap on a single occasion to Cujo, a foaming at the mouth maniac.
+It is an entire spectrum of behaviors, ranging from a simple snap on a single occasion to Cujo, foaming at the mouth maniac.
 What produces fear aggression is a mixture of things; socialization, temperament, abuse, genetics, training, or just rotten luck.
-Like all behaviors, this is not a nature vs. nurture issue – it’s a nature AND nurture issue.
+Like all behaviors, this is not a nature vs. nurture issue - it's a nature AND nurture issue.
 What is inevitably true however is that untreated, fear aggression only gets worse.

 Fear aggression is exactly as it sounds - aggression produced as a result of fear.
 Not all scared dogs will get aggressive and not all dogs will get scared in similar circumstances.
 Knowing this gives us an insight into how to approach the problem behavior.
 One way is to ensure the dog won't get scared, no matter the circumstance.
 The other is to prevent the dog from becoming aggressive if it does get scared.
 Most people address the former but not the latter.